 - 1. Credible intervals widen slightly at the end as there can be a delay between the swab being taken and reporting of results.
 We report latest figures based on the reference day for that week because of this greater uncertainty in the most recent days. - 2.
-There is a higher degree of uncertainty in our estimates for each age group in England compared with England overall.
+There is a higher degree of uncertainty in our estimates for each age group in England compared with England overall, and these results are based on smaller sample sizes as we transition to digital data collection.
 This is shown by wider credible intervals.